 It is celebrated on a different day by some Eastern Christians, who still base their liturgical calendar on the Julian calendar (in contrast to the Gregorian calendar).

-Easter Triduum: “three holy days” from Holy Thursday evening to Easter Sunday evening:
+Easter Triduum: the “three holy days” from Holy Thursday evening to Easter Sunday evening:

 Holy Thursday: commemorates the "Last Supper" of Jesus with his disciples; the liturgy traditionally includes "the Washing of the Feet" and is followed by a Eucharistic procession and a period of veneration of the Blessed Sacrament.

 Good Friday: commemorates the Passion, Death, and Burial of Jesus; a special non-Eucharistic liturgy focuses on the Johannine Passion, the Veneration of the Cross, extensive Intercessory Prayers, and sharing of Communion.

-Holy Saturday: commemorates the time when Jesus was in the tomb, when he "descended to the dead"; no liturgical rites should be celebrated on this day (not before sundown).
+Holy Saturday: commemorates the time when Jesus was in the tomb, when he "descended to the dead"; no liturgical rites should be celebrated during daylight hours (not before sundown).

 Easter Vigil: begins the liturgical celebration of the Resurrection of Jesus; a special liturgy (celebrated Saturday after sunset, during the night, or Sunday before dawn) includes lighting of the Easter Fire and Easter Candle, proclamation of the Easter Exsultet, extensive readings from the Old Testament, and the Baptism of many new Christians.

 Easter Sunday: the day of Resurrection; the liturgy includes the renewal of Baptismal Promises for all the faithful.